 As with adults, grief in childhood can become complicated.
 If you feel your child is struggling excessively with their feelings of grief, it may be time to bring on professional help.

-If you or your child need additional support while working through grief, you can contact our licensed Houston therapists at Grief Recovery Center for more info today.
+If you or your child need additional support while working through grief, you can contact our licensed therapists at Grief Recovery Center in Houston, TX for more info today.